seansaleh/usc-homeworks-2012-13/cs480/assign3/ReadMe.txt

 5) Shadows rays                                     yes
 6) Still images                                     yes

+See the SIGGRAPH_with_spheres.scene file for an example of features.
+Note: if you run it with and without the /openmp compiler switch you can see the rendering speed difference

 7) Extra Credit (up to 20 points)

 A) Anti-aliasing:	The images are antialiased: each pixel asts 4 rays and averages the output from them